fmerg/pymerkle/README.md

 In contrast to the [_bitcoin_](https://en.bitcoin.it/wiki/Protocol_documentation#Merkle_Trees) specification for Merkle-trees, lonely leaves are not duplicated in order for the tree to remain genuinely binary.
 Instead, creating bifurcation nodes at the rightmost branch allows the tree to remain both binary and balanced upon any update.
-As a consequence, even if security against second-preimage attack (see below) were deactivated, the current implementation is by structure invulnerable to length-extension attacks exploiting the [**here**](https://github.com/bitcoin/bitcoin/blob/bccb4d29a8080bf1ecda1fc235415a11d903a680/src/consensus/merkle.cpp) described vulnerability (reported as [CVE-2012-2459](https://nvd.nist.gov/vuln/detail/CVE-2012-2459)).
-Using Merkle-trees without duplicate entries further reduces the risk of bugs in protocols based upon them.
+As a consequence, the current implementation is structurally invulnerable to _denial-of-service attacks_ exploiting the [**here**](https://github.com/bitcoin/bitcoin/blob/bccb4d29a8080bf1ecda1fc235415a11d903a680/src/consensus/merkle.cpp) described vulnerability (reported as [CVE-2012-2459](https://nvd.nist.gov/vuln/detail/CVE-2012-2459)).

 ## Defense against second-preimage attack